Articles of Favourable Treatment of the Great Qing Emperor after His Abdication: Later amendments

 When Feng Yuxiang expelled the imperial family on November 5, 1924, at the will of Emperor Xun he issued the "Amendment to the Special Treatment Conditions for the Qing Dynasty" and preserved the original "Special Treatment Conditions for the Qing Dynasty".
 The conditions of the "little imperial court" were abolished.
 Feng, the latest of the warlords to take Beijing, was seeking legitimacy and decided that abolishing the unpopular Articles of Favorable Settlement was an easy way to win the crowd's approval.

 The amendments stipulated that going forward, the emperor would enjoy legal rights equal to those of any citizen of the ROC.
-It also entrusted the private property of the dynasty to the ex-royal family, but granted ownership of its public property to the government of the ROC.
+It also entrusted the private property of the dynasty to the ex-imperial family, but granted ownership of its public property to the government of the ROC.
 Feng unilaterally revised the "Articles of Favourable Treatment" on November 5, 1924, abolishing Puyi's imperial title and privileges and reducing him to a private citizen of the Republic of China.